Position

 • Type and format documents, reports, and correspondence with accuracy and speed.

-• Perform data entry tasks, ensuring all information is accurately recorded and stored.
+• Perform data entry tasks, ensuring all information is entered correctly and efficiently.

 • Maintain and organize files and records, both physical and digital.